Rikthepixel/termz/plugins/vscode/README.md

 ## Release Notes

+### [1.0.2] Automated deployment

+Simply a test release to check if automated deployment is working as expected.

 ### [1.0.1] Increase compatibility

 - Increased compatibility to VSCode 1.70 and above instead of 1.88 and above.